 Wellcome Trust funded researchers may change their working hours, following discussion and agreement with us and their employing institution.
 The length of the award will be extended, as appropriate, in these circumstances.
 For further details or if you have any queries on flexible working, please contact our Grants Information Desk:

 T +44 (0)20 7611 5757

 Our policies and activities supporting flexible research careers

 Supporting career development of researchers

 Institutions employing researchers and their teams should provide environments in which both women and men can excel at all levels of their research careers.
 We expect organisations that hold Wellcome Trust funding to adopt the principles of the Concordat to Support the Career Development of Researchers, one of the key principles of which is to promote diversity and equality in all aspects of career management for researchers.
 We also support in principle the Research Councils UK Statement of Expectations for Equality and Diversity [PDF].

 We are tracking the progress of Wellcome Trust grantholders' careers with our Career Tracker.
-The first wave of results was published in March 2010 and the second in May 2011.
 This ongoing monitoring of the research workforce is giving us a better understanding of the career progression and career choices our grantholders make, which will help to inform our provision of research and career support.